-CUSTOMARY & TRADITIONAL USE DETERMINATION HARVEST LIMITS OPEN SEASONS Unit 22A-Residents of Units 21D (west of the Koyukuk and Yukon rivers), 22 (except St. Lawrence Island), 23, 24, Alakanuk, Chevak, Emmonak, Hooper Bay, Kotlik, Marshall, Mountain Village, Nunam Iqua, Pilot Station, Pitka's Point, Russian Mission, Scammon Bay, and St. Marys Unit 22 remainder-Residents of Units 21D (west of the Koyukuk and Yukon rivers), 22 Units 22A-that portion north of the Golsovia River drainage, 22B remainder, that portion of Unit 22D in the Kuzitrin River drainage (excluding the Pilgrim River drainage), and the Agiapuk River drainages, including the tributaries, and Unit 22E-that portion east of and including the Tin Creek drainage-5 caribou per day by State registration permit.
+CLICTOMARY & TRADITIONAL OPEN CUSTOMARY & TRADITIONAL USE DETERMINATION HARVEST LIMITS OPEN SEASONS CARIBOU Unit 22A-Residents of Units 21D (west of the Koyukuk and Yukon rivers), 22 (except St. Lawrence Island), 23, 24, Alakanuk, Chevak, Emmonak, Hooper Bay, Kotlik, Marshall, Mountain Village, Nunam Iqua, Pilot Station, Pitka's Point, Russian Mission, Scammon Bay, and St. Marys Unit 22 remainder-Residents of Units 21D (west of the Koyukuk and Yukon rivers), 22 Units 22A-that portion north of the Golsovia River drainage, 22B remainder, that portion of Unit 22D in the Kuzitrin River drainage (excluding the Pilgrim River drainage), and the Agiapuk River drainages, including the tributaries, and Unit 22E-that portion east of and including the Tin Creek drainage-5 caribou per day by State registration permit.
 Calves may not be taken.
 July 1 - June 30 (except St. Lawrence Island), 23, and 24 Refer to State Hunting Regulations for State registration permit details.
 Unit 22A, remainder-5 caribou per day by State registration permit.
 Calves may not be taken.
-July 1 - June 30, season may be announced. registration permit details.
+July 1 - June 30, season may be announced. registration permit actuals.
 Unit 22B-that portion west of Golovnin Bay and west of a line along the west bank of the Fish and Niukluk Rivers to the mouth of the Libby River, and excluding all portions of the Niukluk River drainage upstream from and including the Libby River drainage-5 caribou per day by State registration permit.
 Calves may not be taken.
 Oct.
 1-Apr.
 30. May 1-Sep.
 30, a season may be announced.
 Unit 22D, that portion in the Pilgrim River drainage-5 caribou per day by State registration permit.
 Calves may not be taken.
 Oct.
 1 - Apr.
 30 May 1 - Sept.
 30, season may be announced Units 22C, 22D remainder, 22E remainder-5 caribou per day by State registration permit.
 Calves may not be taken.
 July 1 - June 30, season may be announced.
-MOOSE A • Unit 22-Residents of Unit 22 Unit 22A-that portion north of and including the Tagoomenik and Shaktoolik river drainages-1 bull.
-Aug.
+MOOSE A • Unit 22-Residents of Unit 22 Unit 22A-that portion north of the Egavik Creek drainage-1 bull Aug.
 1 - Sept.
 30 Federal permits are available from the NPS, Bering Land Bridge National Preserve office in Nome; or the BLM office in Nome.
-(See directory at the end of this book for addresses.)
-Federal public lands are closed to the harvest of moose except by Federally qualified subsistence users hunting under these regulations. an ectory at the cha of this book for dualesses.)
-Unit 22A-that portion in the Unalakleet River drainage and all drainages flowing into Norton Sound north of the Golsovia River drainage and south of the Tagoomenik and Shaktoolik river drainages-1 bull by Federal registration permit (FM2201).
+(See Federal public lands are closed to hunting Sep.
+21-Aug.
+31 except by Federally qualified subsistence users hunting under these regulations. directory at the end of this book for addresses.)
+Unit 22A-that portion in the Unalakleet River drainage and all drainages flowing into Norton Sound north of the Golsovia River drainage and south of and including the Egavik Creek drainages-1 bull by Federal registration permit (FM2201).
 Aug.
 15 - Sept.
-14 Federal public lands are closed to the harvest of moose except by residents of Unalakleet.
-The BLM Anchorage Field Office has the authority to close the season in consultation with ADF&G. - continued on next page -
+14 Federal public lands are closed to the taking of moose except by Federally qualified users hunting under these regulations.
+The BLM Anchorage Field Office is delegated authority to close the season in consultation with ADF&G.